midasvo/midasvo.github.io/_posts/2017-10-15-Useful bash.markdown

 # Basics

-This chapter shows you the basics of how to move around a terminal, how to create a bash script, how to run a bash script, and how to alias the bash script.
+This chapter shows you the basics of how to move around a terminal, how to create a bash script, how to run a bash script, and how to alias the bash script (first temporarily, and then permanently).

 #### How to move around